NifraWahaj/Gelato-e-Caffe/README.md

 ##
 - MENU and AdminMenu(dont include filter) write script so it show coffee section by default - shows 1st category by default
 - it is not showing Menu for category who has space in it like Ice cream for both MENU and AdminMenu kindly resolve that -FIXED

+- Stored procedures implemented for Login and SignUp.